TarDeb/InstaFlow/README.md

 ## Troubleshooting

 ### 1. Docker Issues
-- Make sure Docker Desktop is running
-- Check if ports 8080 and 5432 are available

 ### 2. Permission Issues
-If you get permission errors, run:
 ```bash
 docker-compose down
 docker-compose up airflow-init
 docker-compose up -d
 ```

-### 3. Instagram Login Issues
-- Make sure your Instagram credentials are correct
-- Instagram may require 2FA - you might need an app password
-- Check if your account has any restrictions

-### 4. Image Issues
-- Ensure images are in JPG or PNG format
-- Check that the `image/` directory contains your photos
-- Verify file permissions

 ## Configuration